 Using cx_Oracle requires Oracle Client libraries to be installed.
 These provide the necessary network connectivity allowing cx_Oracle to access an Oracle Database instance.
-Oracle Client versions 12.2, 12.1 and 11.2 are supported.
+Oracle Client versions 18, 12 and 11.2 are supported.

-- If your database is remote, then download the free Oracle Instant Client "Basic" or "Basic Light" package for your operating system architecture.
+- If your database is on a remote computer, then download the free Oracle Instant Client "Basic" or "Basic Light" package for your operating system architecture.
 Use the RPM or ZIP packages, based on your preferences. - Alternatively use the client libraries already available in a locally installed database such as the free Oracle XE release.